Nerwo/nerwo-contracts/README.md

 Allows the freelancer to reimburse the client if the goods or services cannot be fully provided.
-The function checks whether the caller is the transaction freelancer, whether the transaction has a valid status, and whether the amount to be reimbursed is within the valid range before proceeding.
+The function checks whether the caller is the transaction freelancer, whether the transaction has a valid status, and whether the amount is not already reimbursed.

 `payArbitrationFee(uint256 transactionID)`